 Q. Is there medical aid?

 A. Yes!
-Medical personnel will be located at the Start/Finish line and at each water point.
+Medical personnel will be located at the Start/Finish line and throughout the course.
 There will be an ambulance located at the Start/Finish line and the half way point.
 The medical personnel are EMTs and Paramedics volunteering their time for participants.

 All necessary supplies will be handled by these trained professionals.
-They have worked this event for the past nine years and know what needs to be done for you to complete the course in the safest possible way
+They have worked this event for many years and know what needs to be done for you to complete the course in the safest possible way

 Q. Where can I stay?